Jiezhu1995/Domain-adversarial-learning-predicts-clinically-actionable-drug-combination-synergy/README.md

 Download data from Zenodo:
 https://zenodo.org/records/19749487

-Unzip and place the data into the following directory structure: data/
+After downloading, place the files into the following directory structure: data/
-├── Cell_line/
+├── Cell line/
 ├── BM/
 ├── PB/
 ├── CLL/
+Please ensure taht the file paths in the Python script match your local directory structure before running the code.
 ### 2. Model training
-Run the following scripts to train the DANN model and the error prediction model:
+To train the DANN model and the corresponding error prediction model, run:

-python Beat_DANN_error_prediction_model.py   # for AML (BeatAML dataset), including the DANN model and error prediction model python CLL_DANN_error_prediction_model.py    # for CLL dataset, inclduing the DANN model and error prediction model
+python Beat_DANN_error_prediction_model.py
+for the AML BeatAML dataset, and:

+python CLL_DANN_error_prediction_model.py
+for the CLL dataset.
+These scripts include model training, domain-adversarial adaptation, plotting, and error prediction.

-### 3. Ablation study
+### 3. Ablation analysis
 To perform ablation analysis, run: python Ablation.py

-## ⚠️ Attention
-Please ensure that all file paths specified in the `.py` scripts match your local directory structure.
-Failure to correctly set file paths may result in file-not-found errors or incorrect data loading.
+This script evaluates the contribution of domain-adversarial learning by comparing the full DANN model with reduced model variants.